 OutdoorGearLab Editors' Hands-on Review

-Its aggressive down-turned toe and P3 Platform really puts power on any tiny pockets or edges.
+Its aggressive down-turned toe and P3 Platform (Permanent Power Platform) really puts power on any tiny pockets or edges.
 The unique fast-lacing system helps you get the shoe on and off fast while making it fit just as precisely as any traditional lacing system shoe, if not better.
 The Lock Harness design and rubber on top of the toe makes this a heel-hooking and toe-hooking machine.